 Most people come to Zennor church to see the 'mermaid chair', so let's cover that first.

 Zennor church is famous for a carved medieval chair, or bench end, displayed in the south side chapel.
 The carving is generally dated to between 1400-1500.
 The carving shows a mermaid carrying a comb and mirror.
-The pose is similar to classical depictions of the godess of love and of the sea, Aphrodite.
-In the classical tradition Aphrodite carries a quince (sometimes called a love apple)
+The pose is similar to classical depictions of the goddess of love and of the sea, Aphrodite.
+In the classical tradition, Aphrodite carries a quince (sometimes called a love apple).

 Why here?
 Well, St Senara, who founded the first church at Zennor over 1400 years ago, came here by sea, so the mermaid seems an appropriate symbol.
 Also, there is a local legend linking Zennor to mermaids.